azarketa/Thermodynamics-theoretical-pills/source/20_Calculation_entropy_variations_Tds_relations.md

 Thus, for real substances, entropy variations are computed by reading $s_1$ and $s_2$ directly from the tables or interpolating between nearby states.

-:::{admonition} Important: summary of entropy variation calculations
+:::{warning} Important: summary of entropy variation calculations
-:class: warning

 | **Model / Substance type** | **Specific-heat behavior** | **Entropy expression**           | **Integration / Data source** |
 | :------------------------- | :------------------------- | :------------------------------- | :---------------------------- |